Take the Leap

 Just as I was beginning to get lost, the 3pm bell rang.
 Time to go back.

 I made my way through the droves of people in awe of the beautiful colors shining from every fabric, window pane, and plate of food.
 I see it everyday but it never ceases to fill me with gratuity.
-The air smelt of lavender and eucalyptus as I passed my neighbor's herb and slower shop.
+The air smelt of lavender and eucalyptus as I passed my neighbor's herb and flower shop.
 I walked up two short flights of stairs, a blessing for my asthma, and made it to my apartment door.
 I had been renting a small studio above the art gallery I work at in the evenings.
-I took my shoes off at the door and set my camera on the kitchen table.
+I took my shoes off at the door and set my camera on the front table.
 I got another whiff of lavender, took a deep inhale in the stomach, and exhaled with a smile.

 I like to leave my windows open for fresh air.
 At night, I'll sit by the back window facing away from the city to see the stars.
 I used to map them as a kid, asking to go to the conservatory on my birthdays.
 I always wondered what they were....